Update: Part of this story is included in the free happiness eBook. Sign up to receive your copy now:

 Every once in awhile, I read an article about someone that resonates so deeply that I feel like it deserves its own post.
 This is one of those cases.

->

-> Mo Gawdat quit his executive job at Google earlier this year at age 51.
-He’s had a career filled with outward success.
-But, happiness was always eluding him:
+Mo Gawdat quit his executive job at Google at age 51.
+He’s had a career filled with outward success, but happiness was always eluding him:

->

-> I am the typical driven businessman engineer who solves problems with his left brain.
+I am the typical driven businessman engineer who solves problems with his left brain.
 And that got me to a corner early in my life where I was extremely successful — like scary successful — at age 28.
 But completely depressed.¹

 Once you get your basic needs met more money doesn’t make you happier.
 There is nothing that you can do to achieve happiness by buying it.¹

 I’ve shared my own story of lifestyle inflation, but Mo Gawdat experienced it on an exponentially larger level.
 He bought two vintage Rolls-Royce cars online just because he could!

 And, guess what?
 They didn’t do anything for him or his happiness.